The Ultimate Guide To Budget Holidays In Maldives

 Visiting a floating bar.
 Alcohol is forbidden on the islands, but not afloat, so some enterprising Maldivians decided to reconstruct their boats into floating bars.
 They can be seen not by every local island.
-Today they can be spotted only by Maafushi.
+Today they can be spotted only near Maafushi.
 It is forbidden to take alcohol to the island.
 You can drink only there.

 Diving.
 In fact it is the only way to see the magnificent underwater world of Maldives.
 To dive there, it is not necessary to have a PADI certificate.
 Not having the certificate, you can dive up to 12 meters.

 Before diving you are given a brief instruction, you sign necessary documents and then perform a test 1,5-2 meters depth dive, where you’re shown the basic things that you are to know.
 Then you are taken to the reef, and you perform a dive together with your instructor.
 You stay underwater for 30-40 minutes.
 Visibility underwater is 15-40 meters, it depends on the season and the place of diving.
 The cost is $70-120.

 Water sports.
 Not every island has its own water sports center.
 There you can usually hire a kayak, a wakeboard, a jetski; try parasailing, funtube, bananaride, windsurfing.

 What transfer to choose?